tweag/python-monorepo-example/2017-08-10-linear-types-packed-data.md

 # Network communication and serialization

-Say, I have one such `Tree`.
-And suppose that I want to use a service, on a different machine across network, that applies adds `1` to all the leaves of the tree.
+Say I have one such `Tree`.
+And suppose that I want to use a service, on a different machine across the network, that adds `1` to all the leaves of the tree.

 The process would look like this:

-- I serialize my tree into a binary form and send it across the network.
+- I serialize my tree into a serialized form and send it across the network.
 - The service deserializes the tree.
 - The service adds `1` to the leaves.